-- Any non-melanoma skin cancer unless there is metastasis, or - Any malignant tumor classified as less than T1NOMO under TNM staging. - A diagnosis of partial benefit cancer for: - Any benign tumor, dysplasia, intraepithelial neoplasia or pre-malignant growth, - Any papillary tumor of the bladder classified as Ta under TNM staging, - Any tumor of the prostate classified as T1NOMO under TNM staging, - Any papillary tumor of the thyroid that is classified as T1NOMO or less under TNM staging and is one centimeter or less in diameter, - Any tumor in the presence of human immunodeficiency virus (this exclusion is not applicable to Florida residents), - Any non-melanoma skin cancer, or - Any melanoma in situ classified as TisNOMO under TNM staging. - A diagnosis of stroke for: - Cerebral symptoms due to migraine, - Cerebral injury resulting from trauma or hypoxia, or - Vascular disease affecting the eye or optic nerve or vestibular functions. - A major organ transplant that: - Is performed outside the United States, - Involves organs received from non-human donors, - Involves implantation of mechanical devices or mechanical organs, - Involves stem cell-generated transplants, or - Involves islet cell transplants. - The following listed conditions: - A diagnosis of multiple sclerosis for clinically isolated syndrome (CIS), - A diagnosis of systemic lupus erythematosus (SLE) for any form of Lupus that is not diagnosed as systemic lupus erythematosus (SLE), or - A suspected or probable diagnosis of one of the 22 listed conditions under What's Covered on page E-4.
+- A diagnosis of partial benefit cancer for: - Any benign tumor, dysplasia, intraepithelial neoplasia or pre-malignant growth, - Any papillary tumor of the bladder classified as Ta under TNM staging, - Any tumor of the prostate classified as T1N0M0 under TNM staging, - Any papillary tumor of the thyroid that is classified as T1N0M0 or less under TNM staging and is one centimeter or less in diameter, - Any tumor in the presence of human immunodeficiency virus (this exclusion is not applicable to Florida residents), - Any non-melanoma skin cancer, or - Any melanoma in situ classified as TisN0M0 under TNM staging. - A diagnosis of stroke for: - Cerebral symptoms due to migraine, - Cerebral injury resulting from trauma or hypoxia, or - Vascular disease affecting the eye or optic nerve or vestibular functions. - A major organ transplant that: - Is performed outside the United States, - Involves organs received from non-human donors, - Involves implantation of mechanical devices or mechanical organs, - Involves stem cell-generated transplants, or - Involves islet cell transplants. - The following listed conditions: - A diagnosis of multiple sclerosis for clinically isolated syndrome (CIS), - A diagnosis of systemic lupus erythematosus (SLE) for any form of Lupus that is not diagnosed as systemic lupus erythematosus (SLE), or - A suspected or probable diagnosis of one of the 22 listed conditions under What's Covered on page E-4.